 - weakness (20 per cent).

-The likely symptoms in adults, children and infants are shown below:
+The likely symptoms of Carbon Monoxide Poisoning in adults, children and infants are shown below:

 |General||Dizziness, fatigue, weakness||Not feeling well|